 Both Java and Ruby are general-purpose technologies, which means you can use them for a number of different projects.
-It would be wrong to say that use cases of Java and Ruby are radically opposite.
+It would be wrong to say that analyzing Ruby vs Java use cases we can find radically opposite outcomes.
 But there are some specifics.

 Ruby is considered to be one of the best programming languages for startups.
 Its excellent structure and clarity at all development stages, plus a huge selection of ready-made solutions and libraries help you create truly successful products.

 Although Ruby is often perceived as inseparable from its Ruby on Rails framework, this elegant language has also been used independently.
 Great examples are:

 - CSS language extension (Sass)

 - penetration testing environment (Metasploit)

 - tool for building and distributing development environments (Vagrant), etc.

 The advantage of this program execution method is the complete independence of the bytecode from the operating system and equipment, which enables Java solutions to run on any device for which the corresponding virtual machine exists.

 Therefore, Java simplifies app development and deployment on different platforms.
 That is why large companies employ Java more often.
 Furthermore, Java has been the only programming language for making native Android applications.

 - native Android apps (FastHub)